 The funding in this budget is for debt service the County pays on Installment Purchase Agreements (IPAs) for the Agricultural Land Preservation Program.
 The budget is determined by a combination of known debt service and estimated IPAs for the upcoming fiscal year.
 Typically, a land owner is offered 40% of Fair Market Value for the agricultural easement and the County pays 5.0% annual interest for 20 years on the easement value.

-Agricultural Land Preservation Debt Service increases due to a \$1,200,000 one-time principal payment of a mature Installment Purchase Agreement in FY 19.
+Agricultural Land Preservation Debt Service increases due to a greater number of IPA easement transactions planned in FY 19.

 Intergovernmental Transfers